dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/index.md

 Dabbu Files API Server allows apps abstract access to the user's information stored with multiple providers.

 To view instructions to install the server, go [here](./impls/server).

+### Dabbu Intel API Server

+Dabbu Intel API Server can extract topics, people and places from various files (docx, pptx, xlsx, pdf and plain text content) and summarize the content in files regarding a certain topic.

+To view instructions to install the server, go [here](./impls/intel).

 ## Architecture